beeware/voc/docs/internals/contributing.rst

     $ cd voc
     $ python setup.py test

+To capture unexpected successes in test:

+    $ python setup.py test | grep success

-This will take quite a while - it takes 40 minutes on the CI server.
+Running the full test suite will take quite a while - it takes 40 minutes on the CI server.
 If you just want to run a single test, or a single group of tests, you can provide command-line arguments.

 To run a single test, provide the full dotted-path to the test: